 STRIDE is an acronym for the types of threats it covers, which are:

-- Privilege escalation—attackers grant themselves additional privileges to gain greater control over a system
+- Elevation of Privilege — attackers grant themselves additional privileges to gain greater control over a system

 Process for Attack Simulation and Threat Analysis (PASTA)